 Standing in an instantly recognizable location, outside the president’s office on Bankova Street in central Kyiv, flanked by his closest advisers, Zelensky spoke calmly into his phone.

-After noting that his prime minister, Denys Shmyhal, and another adviser, Mykhailo Podolyak, were also there, Zelensky brought the phone back to himself and said, “The president is here.”
+After noting that his prime minister, Denys Shmyhal, and another adviser, Mykhailo Podolyak, were also there, Zelenskyy brought the phone back to himself and said, “The president is here.”

-Given that he had revealed earlier this week an intelligence estimate that he was the main target of the Russian forces, Zelensky’s decision to broadcast his location was remarkable.
+Given that he had revealed earlier this week an intelligence estimate that he was the main target of the Russian forces, Zelenskyy’s decision to broadcast his location was remarkable.

 The Telegram riposte to Putin was at least the third time this week that Zelensky has turned to social media in an attempt to speak directly to the Russian people, with the full knowledge that his calm, determined statements denouncing Putin’s war will never be shown in full on Russian state television.

 On the eve of the invasion, Zelenskyy recorded a moving, nine-minute address to the Russian people, in Russian, to debunk the lies that he was leading a neo-Nazi regime intent on attacking Russian speakers in regions of eastern Ukraine held by Russian-backed separatists.

 .@ZelenskyyUa's tv address to the Russian (!) people might be the most moving speech that I've ever seen in my entire life.
 The whole world needs to see, understand and share this crucial Ukrainian message.#StandWithUkraine #Ukraine #??????? #Russia #?????? pic.twitter.com/WoMOgqXTWX